ngageoint/hootenanny/README.md

 # Data Exploration

-Hootenanny has a pluggable architecture that allows you to create your own code for gleaning information from map data, as illustrated in examples in the Usage section.
-See the Hootenanny Developer Guide for more details on customization.
+Hootenanny has a pluggable architecture that allows you to create your information gathering features for gleaning information from map data, as illustrated in examples in the Usage section.
+See the Hootenanny Developer Guide for more details on data exploration customization.

 # Usage